If your home is part of a condominium owners' association (COA) or homeowners' association (HOA) and you fall behind in assessments in Washington:

-In Washington, a COA is entitled to a lien on a condo for any unpaid assessments from the time the assessment is due (Wash.
+In Washington, a COA is entitled to a lien on a condo for any unpaid assessments from the time the assessment is due.
+(Wash.
 Rev. Code § 64.34.364(1)).
-The recording of the COA's governing documents (that is, the CC&Rs and bylaws) in the county records constitutes record notice and perfection of the lien.
-The COA doesn't have to record the lien in the county records, although it can do so if it wants to.
+The recording of the COA's governing documents, the Declaration of Condominium, in the county records constitutes record notice and perfection of the lien.
+The COA doesn't have to record the lien in the county records, although it can do so if it wants.
 (Wash.
 Rev. Code § 64.34.364(7)).

 To find out which charges an HOA in Washington may include in its lien, check the association's governing documents.

 Once a COA or HOA has a lien, it may foreclose.